textileio/community/docs/a-tour-of-textile.md

 Pinging another peer is a useful way to check connectivity.
 If you want to ping a mobile or desktop peer (a peer without a public IP address), you may need to connect to it first with `textile ipfs connect /p2p-circuit/ipfs/<peerID>`.
 See [this section](/a-tour-of-textile/#ipfs) for more info about the IPFS sub-commands.

-Let's ping one of Textile's federated cafes.
+Let's ping one of Textile's federated cafes:

 ```tab="cmd"
 textile ping 12D3KooWLh9Gd4C3knv4XqCyCuaNddfEoSLXgekVJzRyC5vsjv5d